Starting In 1978

-In 1988, a need was seen for a higher level of care.
+A need was seen for a higher level of care.
 At that time, Harnett EMS began providing advanced life support at the EMT-Advanced Intermediate (EMT-AI) Level.
 In addition to the skills of the EMT-B & EMT-I, the employees were instructed in Endotracheal Intubation, administration of Several Cardiac Medications to include Epinephrine, Lidocaine, Atropine, Sodium Bicarbonate, Nitroglycerine and other Medications.
 Other additional skills included applying a Cardiac Monitor/Defibrillator, Manual Defibrillation of a Cardiac Arrest Patient, performing External Cardiac Pacing.
 To obtain this Level of Training, Harnett EMS Employees had to attend an additional 72 hours of Classroom and 72 hours of Clinical Training if different areas of Good Hope Hospital.

-In the spring of 1992, a decision was made to progress to the Paramedic level.
+A decision was made to progress to the Paramedic level.
 On October 12, 1992, the employees began their training.
 This training consisted of 200 hours of Classroom instruction, 80 hours of hospital clinical, and 108 hours of field internship with other EMT-P organizations.
-Upon completion, Harnett EMS employees certified at the EMT-P would also be able to Administer additional Drugs such as Valium, Lasix, Morphine, Thiamine, Dopamine, and Benadryl, perform Nasotracheal Intubation, Chest Needle Decompression, administer Aerosol Nebulizer Treatments, and perform Cardioversion for unstable fast ventricular and supraventricular rhythms.
+Upon completion, Harnett EMS employees certified at the EMT-P would also be able to administer additional Drugs such as Valium, Lasix, Morphine, Thiamine, Dopamine, and Benadryl, perform Nasotracheal Intubation, Chest Needle Decompression, administer Aerosol Nebulizer Treatments, and perform Cardioversion for unstable fast ventricular and supraventricular rhythms.
 Since the implementation of the Paramedic program, there has been various changes in the Medications and Procedures allowed by Harnett Paramedics.
 They had three Paramedic Transporting Units (24/7 - two at EMS Base in Buies Creek and One in Northern Harnett) and One Daytime Intermediate Transport Unit (8am-5pm at Buies Creek)

 Harnett County EMS underwent another major change.
 For the first time in Harnett County's history, there was Paramedic Coverage in every area of the county.
 The following describes all the changes: